Labour Division

 3.1.2.1 Work Division

 There is no doubt that the conditions are currently not mature as yet for establishing such a form of production.
-However, it is possible to form a market economy system that will orient itself according to the stable planned economy and thus optimally meet the social needs.
+However, it is possible to form a market economy system that will orient itself according to the stable planned economy and thus optimally meet social needs.

-This is possible to achieve by pooling the commune's economy through buy-out of private ownership of the means of production with past labour income-based points.
-Such a measure would allow that all inhabitants become humanistic shareholders of all companies in the commune.
+This is possible to achieve by pooling the commune's economy through a buy-out of private ownership of the means of production with past labour points.
+Such a measure would let all inhabitants become humanistic shareholders of all companies in the commune.
 Such ownership could be called communal, while the management system would be similar to that of a large shareholding company, with humanistic corrections.
 The associated economy of the commune will ensure the largest possible stability of the commune's economic system, full employment of workers, and a democratic decision-making in the process of production.

 In centralized forms of economy such problems are even more pronounced.
 That is why the new system has to introduce a permanently open competition for each work post and to fill in every work post with the worker who will realize the greatest productivity there.
-The problem of privileged work posts will no longer exist in such a system, the work will become a value, and productivity the largest necessary.
+The problem of privileged work posts will no longer exist in such a system, work will become a value, and productivity the largest necessity.

-The system requires abolition of business secrets as a condition for disalienation and a general prosperity of the society as a whole.
+The system requires the abolition of business secrets as a condition for disalienation and a general prosperity of the society as a whole.
 In the future, information and knowledge will represent the largest capital.
-Therefore, conduct of a policy of an open insight into the business activity will come across the obstacles.
+Therefore, conduct of a policy of an open insight into business activity will come across obstacles.
 The new system will remove such obstacles by giving satisfactory rewards to inventive workers.
-Any idea that brings progress in the process of production will be defined, and then the protagonist of such idea will be compensated with adequate quantity of past labour income-based points, corresponding to the contribution such idea makes.
+Any idea that brings progress in the process of production will be defined, and then the protagonist of such idea will be compensated with an adequate quantity of past labour points, corresponding to the contribution such idea makes.

-The commune leaders will follow up the operation of enterprises, act in line with the agreed upon and established authorities, and concentrate the work posts where they are most needed.
-Leaders of the commune elect managers of enterprises, and their decision has to be approved by the managing board of each enterprise, composed of the workers with the largest number of past labour income-based points.
+The commune leaders will follow up the operation of enterprises, act in line with the agreed upon and established authorities, and direct the work where it is most needed.
+Leaders of the commune elect managers of enterprises, and their decision has to be approved by the managing board of each enterprise, composed of the workers with the largest number of past labour points.
+Lower-ranking managers will have at their disposal the socially owned means of production and a certain number of workers.
+They direct work in an organized fashion in order for their enterprise to accomplish the highest productivity possible.

 C-work competition =